fosrl/docs/packages/docusaurus/docs/03-Pangolin/02-Configuration/02-config.md

     -   The server admin can always create new organizations.
 -   `allow_raw_resources` (optional): boolean
     -   Whether to allow users to create raw TCP/UDP resources.
 If set to `false`, users will only be able to create http/https resources.
+-   `allow_base_domain_resources` (optional): boolean
+    -   Whether to allow users to create resources on the base domain.
+If set to `false`, users will only be able to create resources on subdomains.

 ## Example Configuration File